 To probe the mechanism of these allosteric effects, we examined the impact of Gsp1 point mutations on the conformational distribution in the active site of GTP-bound Gsp1 using 1D 31P nuclear magnetic resonance (NMR) spectroscopy.
-Prior 31P NMR data on human Ran{Geyer, 1999 #139} and Ras{Geyer, 1996 #118} showed two distinct peaks for the γ-phosphate of bound GTP arising from differences in the local chemical environment of the γ-phosphate in each of two distinct conformations (termed γ1 and γ2) (Extended Data Fig. 7a).
+Prior 31P NMR data on human RAN{Geyer, 1999 #139} and RAS{Geyer, 1996 #118} showed two distinct peaks for the γ-phosphate of bound GTP arising from differences in the local chemical environment of the γ-phosphate in each of two distinct conformations (termed γ1 and γ2) (Extended Data Fig. 7a).
 This work also showed that the ratio of γ1 and γ2 active state conformations can be tuned by mutations close to the active site, as well as by effector binding.
 Our 31P NMR spectra of S. cerevisiae wild-type Gsp1:GTP showed two distinct peaks for the γ-phosphate of bound GTP with 87% of wild-type Gsp1:GTP in the γ2 state conformation.
 Strikingly, the populations of the γ2 state in Gsp1 interface mutants ranged from close to 0% for T34E and T34Q, to close to 100% for H141R, Y157A, and K132H (Fig. 3c).

 Furthermore, we observed a striking linear relationship between the relative log-transformed ratio of the two γ conformations and the log-transformed relative catalytic efficiency of GAP-mediated GTP hydrolysis (Fig. 3d) and intrinsic GTP hydrolysis (Supplementary File 1 Table 8, Extended Data Fig. 7b, c).
 From this relationship we can infer that the γ2 state represents the active site conformation of Gsp1:GTP that is more compatible with GAP-mediated GTP hydrolysis, compared to the γ1 state.
 Remarkably, the mutated residues that tune the population of the γ2 state (T34, H141, Q147, and Y157) are all distal, affecting the chemical environment of the Gsp1-bound GTP γ phosphate from at least 18 Å away (Fig. 3e, f).
-Furthermore, neither of these sites overlap with the allosteric inhibitor pockets successfully targeted by small molecule inhibitors in Ras{Canon, 2019, r05670;Kessler, 2019, r05463;Ostrem, 2013, r05039} (Extended Data Fig. 7d).
+Furthermore, neither of these sites overlap with the allosteric inhibitor pockets successfully targeted by small molecule inhibitors in RAS{Canon, 2019, r05670;Kessler, 2019, r05463;Ostrem, 2013, r05039} (Extended Data Fig. 7d).
 Exceptions to the linear relationship are the K132H mutation, which is in the core of the GAP interface and is hence expected to directly affect the interaction with the GAP, and the D79S and R78K mutations, which are on the edge of the GTPase switch II region (from residues 69 to 77) and could lead to different perturbations of the nucleotide binding site geometry.

-REFERENCES about 31P NMR and GTPase conformations:
+Cited REFERENCES relevant to 31P NMR and GTPase conformations:

 Fersht, A. (1999).
 Structure and Mechanism in Protein Science: A Guide to Enzyme Catalysis and Protein Folding.
 Macmillan.